Lycc42/Denum/README.md

+# To Do
+## Denum may perform worse on some industrial datasets compared to existing methods, split and save variables (words containing numbers) based on context words will further enhance performance, I will merge this part of code in the near furture.

 # Denum
 ## Unlocking the Power of Numbers: Log Compression via Numeric Token Parsing
 accepted by the 39th IEEE/ACM International Conference on Automated Software Engineering (ASE 2024)